-The anniversary is a time to reflect and remember the 173 people who died in the bushfires, to learn about many lives that were changed and how communities have rebuilt.
+The anniversary is a time to reflect and remember the 173 people who died in the bushfires, and to learn about how the fires changed the lives of so many, and how communities have rebuilt.

 Everyone’s journey through recovery is different and for many, recovery remains an ongoing challenge.

 State commemoration 4 February

 A state commemoration was held on 4 February 2019 from 6 pm at Royal Exhibition Building, Carlton Gardens.